We all played with them.

 The building toy design was inspired by teachers to assist children in elementary school up to adult graduate degree programs.
 Children learn about physics, mathematics, and geometry during play, varying from a beginner to an advanced level.
 The playset also helps with communication skills as children design and construct projects together.

 Each ball has 26 connecting points, and with four different length connector pieces and shapes, children may design exciting toys.
-The flexibility of the connector pieces and the various difficulty levels of designs, the play set provides the options to produce any inspired creations at any age.
+The flexibility of the connector pieces and the various difficulty levels of designs, the play set provides the options to produce any inspired creations for kids ages 3 and up.

 The toy pieces and the container are tested for child safety.
 The tests were done independently by a CPSC approved laboratory in the USA confirming the items are BPA-free, lead-free, and phthalate-free.
 The storage container with a convenient carry handle is sturdy for storage and portability.